ryan-mcclue/unsw/comp4920/ass2.md

 Considering a causal model of explanation, an ADM system is transparent if it's possible to trace the logical steps that were made in order to reach a decision.
-Non-machine learning AI systems like IBM's Deep Blue exemplify this approach, where each move is determined by explicit rules and game-tree search algorithms.
-The system's decisions can be audited by examining the specific rules triggered, positions evaluated, and paths explored in the game tree.
+The traditional AI architecture uses machine learning in the form of neural networks, computational models that mimic the human brain.
+Modern systems like ChatGPT contain over 90 million connections encoded as binary data rather than human-readable source code, making it impossible to comprehend the flow of information or articulate the reasoning behind decisions.
+However, non-machine learning AI systems offer greater transparency through explicit causal mechanisms.
+IBM's Deep Blue chess engine exemplifies this approach.
+The system utilized a minimax algorithm encoded in plain text source code, allowing each move to be traced step-by-step through its decision tree.
-This deterministic nature means that given the same input state, the system will always produce identical outputs through the same logical pathway.
+This deterministic nature ensures that given the same input state, the system will always produce identical outputs through the same logical pathway.
-Such transparency enables complete verification of the system's reasoning process, as each decision point can be mapped to specific programmed rules and evaluation criteria.
+Such transparency enables verification of the system's reasoning process, as each decision point maps to specific programmed rules and evaluation criteria.
+The high degree of transparency was evident when Kasparov exploited his understanding of the algorithm by prolonging games to induce confusion.
+However, even with such explicit causal mechanisms, full transparency remains elusive.
+While humans can trace the logical steps, understanding why certain rules or evaluation criteria were chosen requires deeper knowledge of chess strategy and computational limitations.
+For instance, Deep Blue's evaluation function assigned specific numerical values to chess pieces and positions, but these values required human expertise to determine and validate.
+Therefore, while causal systems offer clearer decision traces than their statistical counterparts, human domain knowledge remains essential for truly understanding and validating the reasoning behind the system's design choices.
 ---

 A universal view of accountability is if an ADM system can assign responsibility to a decision.